Dicklesworthstone/chat_shared_conversation_to_file/README.md

 - `✔ Saved <file>.md` plus the absolute path; an HTML twin (`.html`) is also written by default.
 Use `--no-html` to skip.
 - (Optional) Publish to GitHub Pages with `--gh-pages-repo <owner/name>` (defaults to remembered repo or `my_shared_chatgpt_conversations`).
 Confirm by typing `PROCEED` unless you pass `--yes`.
 Use `--remember` to persist repo/branch/dir; `--forget-gh-pages` to clear; `--dry-run` to simulate.
 - (Optional) Publish HTML/MD to GitHub Pages via `--gh-pages-repo <repo> [--gh-pages-branch gh-pages] [--gh-pages-dir csctm]` with `GITHUB_TOKEN` set.
-- Also works with Claude share links, e.g. `https://claude.ai/share/<id>`.
-- Also works with Gemini share links, e.g. `https://gemini.google.com/share/<id>`.
-- Also works with Grok share links, e.g. `https://grok.com/share/<id>`.
+- Also works with Claude, Gemini, and Grok share links (public).

 ## 📋 Flags at a glance
 | Flag | Default | Purpose | Notes |